 - In a wide pan, add besan/chickpea flour/gram flour and dry roast it until the color changes to a golden brown,take care not to burn the flour.
 Keep the flame simmer, while roasting

 - Remove the roasted flour on to a clean plate.
 Now in the same pan, heat oil given 'Tempering', splutter mustard seeds, add hing and curry leaves.

 - Next add sliced onions and green chilies, saute until onions translucent.

 - Next add the cubed capsicums, and saute for a minute or two.
 To this add red chili powder, coriander powder, turmeric powder.
 Mix well.

 - Cover and cook for 3-5 minutes, until the capsicums are half-done.
 Remove the cover, add salt and 2 tbsp of water to the curry, mix well and cover and cook for 8-10 minutes.

 - By this time, capsicums would have cooked well.
 Now, slowly add the roasted besan/chickpea flour to the subzi and stir well.

 - Do not add the flour all at once, add it in batches and stir as you add.
 After adding flour let it cook for another 8-10 minutes in a simmer flame.

-- It might first look as if the curry is all clumped up together, add a tbsp of oil to the subzi and mix, as the flour gets crisp, the subzi will separate.
+- It might first look as if the curry is all clumped up together, add 1 or 2 tbsp of oil to the subzi and mix, as the flour gets crisp, the subzi will separate.

 - After 5 minutes, remove from heat, garnish with fresh coriander leaves and serve hot with roti or rice.